 But Tang China had its share of native wonders as well.
 Chinese silk was more sumptuous than ever, and the homes of even those of relatively modest means were decorated with beautiful bone-white porcelain trinkets of every description.
 Porcelain itself was a fairly recent invention, being the ancient Chinese art of pottery taken to its acme.
 The material, hard and yet semi-translucent, was like nothing else in the world; small wonder that the Europeans of centuries later would go absolutely crazy for the stuff, would squander whole fortunes trying to figure out how on earth it was made.

 Even as the Tang emperors’ armies ventured forth to conquer more territory than the Han had ever dreamed of, their land’s soft power was still more formidable.
-The younger but rapidly evolving cultures all around China, in places like Japan, Korea, and Tibet, couldn’t help but respond to the gravitational pull of this sun in the middle of their universe.
-The Chinese treated them all with graceful condescension, building accommodations and proto-universities in Chang’an to give the best and brightest among the other inhabitants of East Asia a chance to learn, then take that knowledge back to their own lands.
+The younger but rapidly evolving cultures all around China, in places like Japan, Korea, and Tibet, couldn’t help but respond to the gravitational pull of the sun in the middle of their solar system.
+The Chinese treated them all with graceful condescension, building accommodations and universities in Chang’an to give the best and brightest among the other inhabitants of East Asia a chance to learn from them, then take that knowledge back to their own lands.
 Thus many of these lands around China came to base their own written languages on the Chinese glyphs, and most of them came to revere Confucius just as much as the Chinese themselves did.
 Confucian values have continued to profoundly influence all of the peoples of East Asia to this day.

 But it seems that the Muslims never seriously tried to pursue their advantage, nor did the Chinese seek revenge.
 These two imposing civilizations instead tacitly agreed to accept the current limits of their spheres of influence.
 The whole episode stands as one of those hidden fault lines in history.
 Had China won at Talas and kept pushing determinedly westward, the world as we know it today would look considerably different to say the least.
 Ditto, for that matter, if the Muslims had elected to keep pushing eastward after their victory.

 As it was, the Battle of Talas may have had one other important repercussion.
 It is said that the Muslims captured many Chinese prisoners there, and learned from them how to make paper.
 Archaeology does seem to bear this claim out: our first evidence of paper in the Muslim world dates from the second half of the eighth century.
-(Paper wouldn’t reach Europe until almost five centuries later — another measure of just how isolated and backward that region of the world was for the best part of a millennium after the fall of Rome.)
+(Paper wouldn’t reach Europe until almost five centuries later.)

 The Tang dynasty persisted for another century and a half after Xuanzong’s death, making a pretty good show of prosperity and opulence over much of that time, but the old dynamism and cosmopolitanism never fully returned.
-Complacency turned into corruption, corruption into deterioration, as the steppe peoples reclaimed most of the Tang empire outside Inner China.
+Complacency turned into corruption, corruption into deterioration, as the empire’s borders steadily ebbed back toward those of Inner China.
 The Chinese gradually turned inward again; Zoroastrianism, Christianity, and even in many places Buddhism were banned amidst a generalized crackdown on foreign influences of all stripes.
 Civil strife and then civil war returned to Inner China as the Tang emperors slowly lost their grip on the reins of power.
 In 881, another rebel army occupied Chang’an, razing it to the ground this time.
-The emperor’s armies eventually reconquered the city, but there was no will or money to rebuild it.
+The emperor eventually reconquered the city, but there was no will or money to rebuild it.
 The ruins of Chang’an, whose fame as the “million-man city” had been the stuff of myth-making all over Asia, were left for the farmers and foresters to reclaim, and the Tang court moved to Luoyang for its dispiriting final years.

 It was from there that the last Tang emperor was forced to abdicate in 907 by a petty warlord whose own pretensions to be the next Son of Heaven were taken seriously by no one outside his family circle.
 Instead of a new dynasty, chaos and conflict became the order of the day once again, during a period that Confucianist scholars would later lament as being among the most violent, lawless, and utterly unprincipled in the history of China.